rototo

 What it looks like

-# variables/checkout-redesign.toml
+# variables/checkout_redesign.toml

 schema_version = 1